chrischiedo/quarkus-employee-rest-api/README.md

 ## Running the application in dev mode

+First, visit this [page](https://quarkus.io/guides/cli-tooling) to install the Quarkus CLI tool for your platform.

-You can run your application in dev mode that enables live coding using:
+After installing the CLI tool, you can then run the application in dev mode (enables live coding) using:

 ```bash
 $ quarkus dev